 Avantor has engaged an independent service provider to operate the Ethics Helpline so you can report a concern 24 hours a day, 365 days a year.
 You can report your concerns to the Ethics Helpline via telephone or online.
+The Ethics Helpline will connect you to a specialist that speaks your language or an interpreter.
 Once connected, the Ethics Helpline specialist will document the information you provide and address any questions about the reporting process that you may have.
 Following your conversation, the Ethics Helpline specialist will prepare a report based on the information you provide and send the report to the appropriate member(s) of Avantor's management.
 Avantor management will review the information and take suitable action under the circumstances and in accordance with this Code and applicable law.